 As a patient and consumer, you should be discriminating and analytical when choosing a surgeon.
 Know that CIGC surgeons are true surgical specialists: they are board-certified, fellowship-trained, and concentrate completely on GYN surgery.

-We have offices in Bethesda and Annapolis, Maryland, as well as in Reston, Virginia for your convenience.
+We have offices in Rockville and Annapolis, Maryland, as well as in Reston, Virginia for your convenience.
 Give us a call at (888) 787-4379.